ceciliabolanos/layer-analysis/README.md

      python3 speech_embedding.py --model wav2vec2 --path 'audio_alignments.json' --device 'cuda'
      ```

+1. Obtain Glove embeddings by executing glove_embedding.py with input path as argument.
+This script outputs a JSON file with Glove embeddings for each word in each audio.

+- Command:
+     ```
+     python3 glove_embedding.py --path 'audio_alignments.json'
+     ```

 1. Obtain NLP embeddings by executing nlp_embedding.py with the model, input path, and device as arguments.
 This script outputs a JSON file with NLP embeddings for each word in each audio, averaged over all tokens of the word.

 - Command: